aneasystone/github-trending/README.md

 ## All language

+* 【2023-07-12】[CStanKonrad / long_llama](https://github.com/CStanKonrad/long_llama) - LongLLaMA is a large language model capable of handling long contexts.
+It is based on OpenLLaMA and fine-tuned with the Focused Transformer (FoT) method.
+* 【2023-07-12】[markshust / docker-magento](https://github.com/markshust/docker-magento) - Mark Shust's Docker Configuration for Magento
+* 【2023-07-12】[hyperium / hyper](https://github.com/hyperium/hyper) - An HTTP library for Rust
+* 【2023-07-12】[baptisteArno / typebot.io](https://github.com/baptisteArno/typebot.io) - 💬Typebot is a powerful chatbot builder that you can self-host.
 * 【2023-07-11】[iina / iina](https://github.com/iina/iina) - The modern video player for macOS.
 * 【2023-07-10】[facebook / igl](https://github.com/facebook/igl) - Intermediate Graphics Library (IGL) is a cross-platform library that commands the GPU.
 It provides a single low-level cross-platform interface on top of various graphics APIs (e.g. OpenGL, Metal and Vulkan).
 * 【2023-07-10】[dmytrostriletskyi / threads-net](https://github.com/dmytrostriletskyi/threads-net) - Threads (threads.net) Python API wrapper (unofficial and reverse-engineered).